 The City of Longview is committed to understanding and balancing the needs of all community members.
 You can have a role in shaping the ultimate design.

 - Join in person for an open house event

-The first open house event happened on August 25, which drew more than 45 community members who shared their feedback on the preliminary design options.
-A second open house event is expected to take place in early 2023.
-More details will be available later this year.
+The first open house event happened on August 25, 2022 drawing more than 45 community members who shared their feedback on the preliminary design options.
+A second open house event is expected to take place in summer 2023.
+Stay tuned on this page for more details soon!

 - Get updates directly to your inbox

 Sign up for the City of Longview newsletter to receive updates about this project and other important news from the City directly to your email.